castanan/w2v/README.md

 e.
 The singular values of the Word2Vec matrix may be useful to choose the number of dimensions for each of the vectors associated with your word terms, #'s (hashtags) and @'s (Twitter handlers)

-## FUTURE WORK:

-a.
-Use the dataframe API to improve efficiency